TCottier96/TCottier96.github.io/index.md

 ### Flash-drag effect (FD)
 <video src="https://user-images.githubusercontent.com/63759578/177237712-94ff27e7-3ae4-4894-9c56-1fd04a639a06.mp4" data-canonical-src="https://user-images.githubusercontent.com/63759578/177237712-94ff27e7-3ae4-4894-9c56-1fd04a639a06.mp4" autoplay loop='true' controls="controls" muted="muted" height="800" width="800">
 </video>
-In this illusion, the two lines are dragged in the direction of motion.
-In this example, the lines are always presented vertically aligned.
+In this illusion, the two lines are dragged in the direction of the grating's motion.
+The right grating is always moving in the opposite direction of the left grating, and the lines are presented in vertical alignment.
+When the lines are first flashed, you should perceive the right flash to be dragged upwards above the left flash, as the right grating is going upwards.
+On the flashes second presentation, you should perceive the right flash to be dragged downwards, below the left flash.

 Whitney, D., & Cavanagh, P. (2000).
 Motion distorts visual space: shifting the perceived position of remote stationary objects. _Nature Neuroscience,    3_, 954–959. https://doi.org/10.1038/78878